 Lavenham is the most famous of the West Suffolk medieval Wool Towns.
-One of the wealthiest areas in the country in the 12th to 16th century the gentry stamped their mark on the area by building magnificent churches including the Abbey at Bury St Edmunds, grand meeting houses and opulent country and town houses.
-An easy drive from the Suffolk coast to the east and Newmarket and Cambridge to the west, the area is ideal for visitors from abroad being just a short drive from Stansted Airport.
-Stay in one of our lovely self catering properties in the wool towns and villages of Suffolk where - whatever the weather or the time of year - you will find fascination at every turn.
+One of the wealthiest areas in the country in the 12th to 16th century the gentry stamped their mark on the area by building magnificent churches, grand meeting houses including the famous Guildhall and opulent country and town houses.